Llanos de Moxos (archaeology): Environment

-Historically, archaeologists and geographers held that large, complex pre-Columbian societies were unable to develop and flourish in the lowland forests of the Amazon basin because of poor soils for agriculture, protein deficiency of inhabitants, lack of domesticated animals, and limited technology.
-In 2008, that view was challenged following investigation of ruins in the Llanos de Moxos.
-More recent lidar data has enabled assessments to develop rapidly that could have taken decades using archaeological methods to prove the inaccuracy of the misjudgment.
-The lidar data reveals construction by the inhabitants that overcame natural deficiencies.
+Historically, archaeologists and geographers held that the Amazon basin was incapable of supporting large, complex pre-Columbian societies because of poor soils for agriculture, protein deficiency of inhabitants, lack of domesticated animals, and limited technology.
+This view has subsequently been challenged in the Llanos de Moxos.
+Lidar data suggests that pre-Columbian indigenous societies were able to overcome environmental limitations.
+However, the Llanos de Moxos also differs significantly from most Amazonian environments, and further research is needed to conclusively determine whether these differences enabled its inhabitants to become an exception to the norm.

 In general, soil fertility in the Llanos decreases from south to north.
 The soils of the southernmost Llanos benefit from the deposits of sediments by rivers flowing down from the nearby Andes.
 The quantities of those sediments decrease northward and the typical infertile lateritic soils of the Amazon prevail.
-Associated with pre-historic settlements is Amazonian dark earth, called "terra mulata" or terra preta.
+Associated with prehistoric settlements is Amazonian dark earth, called "terra mulata" or terra preta.
 These highly-productive soils are the product of human occupation and endeavors to improve soil fertility.
 The people of the Moxos plains domesticated their landscape by practicing raised bed agriculture and improving soils by the addition of organic matter.

 Earthworks

-Disagreements about the anthropogenic origin of many of the earthworks in the Llanos de Moxos continue.
-Likewise, authorities disagree on the number and social complexity of the people who constructed the earthworks, some postulating a large population, others a small population that built the earthworks over a long period of time.
-Stonework, characteristic of the highland civilization west of the Llanos, was not a feature because there was no surface stone in the area.